Onomedenor/Onomedenor/README.md

 ## 📚 Featured Projects
 - **ANALYZING THE PARTICIPATION LEVEL OF POULTRY FARMERS IN AGRICULTURAL INSURANCE IN NORTHERN NIGERIA** *This project explores factors influencing the low participation of poultry farmers in agricultural insurance across 7 Northern Nigerian states.
 It involves data cleaning, descriptive statistics, and visual insights using Excel and Power BI.
-Socio-economic characteristics such as income, education, and farm size were analyzed to determine their effect on insurance uptake.*
+Socio-economic characteristics such as income, education, and farm size were analyzed to determine their effect on insurance uptake💼 [writeup][(https://medium.com/@onomedenor24/analyzing-the-participation-level-of-poultry-farmers-in-agricultural-insurance-in-northern-nigeria-aead01f9ed6b)]*
 - **SOCIO-ECONOMIC CHARACTERISTICS, FARMING PRACTICES, AND PRODUCTIVITY OF MAIZE FARMERS IN KENYA (BUNGOMA COUNTY)**
   *This project analyzes data from a field survey conducted in four sub-counties of Bungoma County—Chwele, Sirisia, Tongaren, and Webuye West.
-It explores how socio-economic characteristics, farming practices, and access to agricultural support impact maize productivity in the region.*
+It explores how socio-economic characteristics, farming practices, and access to agricultural support impact maize productivity in the region.💼 [writeup][(https://medium.com/@onomedenor24/socio-economic-characteristics-farming-practices-and-productivity-of-maize-farmers-in-kenya-58928d69edef)]*
 - **ENHANCING SUSTAINABLE CABBAGE PRODUCTION THROUGH MYCORRHIZAL INOCULATION: A COST-BENEFIT PERSPECTIVE**
   *An experimental project assessing the agronomic and economic effects of mycorrhizal fungi on cabbage farming in Kenya, aimed at improving soil health, productivity, and profitability for smallholder farmers.*